julio-cfa/julio-cfa.github.io/blog/write-ups/machines-devvortex.md

 [...snip]
 ```

-<p>We can then log into the machine via SSH and get the "user.txt" flag:</p>
+<p>The password is "tequieromucho".
+We can then log into the machine via SSH and get the "user.txt" flag:</p>

 ```bash
 cat user.txt